CodeYourFuture/curriculum/common-content/en/module/entry-tracks/goals/index.md

 emoji="🎯"
 hide_from_overview=true
 objectives = [
-  "List the core goals of the ITSM Track."
+  "List the core goals of the Track."
 ]
 [build]
   render = 'never'